adam-lynch/adam-lynch.github.io/writing/flexible-data-tables-with-css-grid.md

 1. The user hovers over a column header, a resize handle is shown on the right hand side.
 We're listening for `mousedown` on the resize handle.
 2. When the user clicks the handle, we bind some more `mousemove` and `mousedown` event listeners (to the `window`).
 We also add some classes for decoration at this point.
 3. When the user moves their mouse, we calculate the new column width.
 This takes the cursor position, the table's scroll position, and our minimum into account.
 Then we re-set the `<table>`'s `grid-template-columns`s rule (via `style` attribute), this time replacing the max (`fr`) value with a pixel value.
-For example, `grid-template-columns: grid-template-columns: minmax(150px, 1.33fr) 296px;`.
+For example, `grid-template-columns: minmax(150px, 1.33fr) 296px;`.
 We do this using `requestAnimationFrame` to keep it as smooth as possible.
 4. When `mouseup` is fired, we unbind event listeners and remove classes.

 Try this simplified example (or ideally <a href="https://codepen.io/adam-lynch/pen/GaqgXP" target="_blank">open it in a new tab</a>):